What does a Panic Attack Feel Like?

 - Feeling hot or a cold chill sometimes going from one to the other and back.
 Or feeling both hot/cold at the same time.

 Quality of Life

 Aside from the physical and mental pain that an attack has on your body- after you recover, you’re terrified at what happened.
-Everyday I fear that another attack will consume me.
+Every day I fear that another attack will consume me.
 I often avoid places where past attacks have happened, especially in public places- like an airport.
 I once sat on an airport bench in LAX for almost an hour during a panic attack.
-Unable to move, feeling like I would throw up at any minute, with blurred vision.
+Unable to move, felt like I would throw up at any minute, with blurred vision.
 How could I go through TSA like that?
 I barely made my flight as I pushed through the panic and disconnected mentally from my physical being.

 For some people, the fear of another attack takes over their lives and they cannot leave their homes.
 The disorder is more common in women than men and can start to develop as a young adult.
 Most people can get better with cognitive therapy treatment and medication, but there is no cure.
 So my question to you reader is this-

-So i’ll ask you again – on a scale of 1-10 how severe do you consider panic disorder to be?
+On a scale of 1-10 how severe do you consider panic disorder to be?